 \subsection{Prompt Injection Attack}

-Larger LLMs have superior instruction following capabilities and are more susceptible to these types of operations, which makes it easier for an attacker \cite{mckenzie2023inverse} to embed instructions in the data and trick the model into understanding it.
-Perez\&Ribeiro \cite{perez2022ignore} divides the targets of prompt injection attacks into goal hijacking and prompt leaking.
-The former attempts to redirect LLM's original target to a new target desired by the attacker, while the latter works by convincing LLM to expose the application's initial system prompt.
-However, system prompts are highly valuable to companies because they can significantly influence model behaviour and change the user experience.
-Liu et al. \cite{liu2023prompt} found that LLM exhibits high sensitivity to escape and delimiter characters, which appear to convey an instruction to start a new range within the prompt.
-Our generative prompt injection attack method does not attempt to insert a manually specified attack instruction but attempts to influence the output of LLM by generating a confusing prompt based on the original prompt.
+Generally, larger LLMs have excellent instruction tracking capabilities and are more vulnerable to attacks by malicious actors.
+An attacker \cite{mckenzie2023inverse} can easily embed instructions in the data and trick the model into misinterpreting it.
+In the work of Perez\&Ribeiro \cite{perez2022ignore}, the goals of prompt injection attacks are divided into target hijacking and prompt leakage.
+The former attempts to redirect the original target of the LLM to a new target desired by the attacker, while the latter attempts to persuade the LLM to disclose the initial system prompt of the model program.
+Obviously, system prompts are very valuable to companies because they can significantly affect model behavior and change user experience.
+Liu et al. \cite{liu2023prompt} found that LLMs are highly sensitive to escape characters and delimiters appearing in prompts, which implicitly convey instructions to start a new scope within the prompt by escaping.
+It is worth noting that our method for generating prompt injection attacks does not attempt to insert manually specified attack instructions, but instead attempts to influence the output of LLMs by generating confusing prompts based on the original prompts.